oseiagm/mentorium-algorithm/README.md

 A Mentorium thingamajig.
 ===========================
-The bidirectional, score-based round-robin algorithm.
+The bidirectional, score-based round-robin algorithm that powers Mentorium.

 Features